JasonEtco/jasonet.co/posts/on-spike-work.md

 ### Atomic(ish) commits

-It starts with making many, small commits.
+It starts with making many, small commits into a spike branch.
 There's a concept of **Atomic commits**:

 > the commit should only have changes pertaining to one fix or feature (or whatever you were working on).
 Don’t have commits where you “fixed that bug and also implemented the feature and then also refactored some class”.